All returning students must process their registration for the next semester accordingly.

 The federal “Return of Title IV Funds” (R2T4) formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
 Policies and procedures for financial aid recipients are consistent with requirements specified by federal guidelines and regulations.

-The Department of Education requires applying the federal formula for the students that received federal financial assistance in the form of a Federal Student Loan and withdrew on or before completing 60% of the academic year.
+The Department of Education requires applying the federal formula for the students that received federal financial assistance in the form of a Federal Student Loan and withdrew on or before completing 60% of the academic year (two semesters).

 The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the academic year divided by the number of calendar days in the academic year.
 Scheduled breaks for more than five consecutive days are excluded.